 How AI changes the proof bar

-The mapped RoleMath AI panel shows 34.38% augmentation / 65.62% automation-style Claude usage for the role context.
+The mapped RoleMath AI-usage context shows roughly 34% of recorded usage looked like augmentation vs 66% automation-style (Anthropic Economic Index; usage signal, not job-loss data) for the role context.
 That is descriptive Claude usage evidence, not employment demand, job loss, or a personal forecast.

 The interview implication is that generic answers are weaker now.
 A candidate can ask AI for a draft.
 The stronger proof is whether the candidate can verify the draft, catch the wrong part, name the source of truth, and explain the tradeoff.